-If your child's needs are complex or severe we may ask the Local Authority for a Statutory Assessment or an SEN agreement.
+If your child's needs are complex or severe we may ask the Local Authority for a Statutory Assessment.
 This will be in the form of a document that explains your child's needs and the help they will be able to access.
 If your child needs extra help because they have been assessed, they will receive an Educational Health Plan.
 If they receive an Educational Health Plan, the Local Authority will provide additional funding which will be used to support your child.

 You can also follow this link to view the Local Authority Offer.

-If you would like to share any concerns with us or would like to know what provision is in place at school for your child, speak to your child's class teacher.
+If you would like to share any concerns with us or would like to know what provision is in place at school for your child then you can speak to your child's class teacher.

-If you still have concerns come and speak to our SENDCO, Rebecca Mitchell, who will be happy to help you.
+If you still have concerns come and speak to our SENDCO, Miss Mitchell, who will be happy to help you.
 Her email address is email@example.com.
 Miss Mitchell is currently on maternity leave.
 Please contact Mrs Buxton in her absence at firstname.lastname@example.org